It’s vital for your business to understand the implications of shareholding changes in New Zealand.

-- If the shareholding changes by more than 50%, you breach the shareholder continuity test and your tax losses.
+- If the company shareholding changes by more than 50%, you breach the shareholder continuity test and your tax losses are forfeited.
 This can be a major issue and needs careful consideration.

-- If the shareholding changes by more than 34%, you can loss imputation credits – put simply this means that any tax paid by the company can be forfeited and you have to pay again when it’s transferred out to shareholders via dividend or on windup.
+- If the shareholding changes by more than 34%, you can lose imputation credits – put simply this means that any tax paid by the company can be forfeited and you have to pay again when it’s transferred out to shareholders via dividend or on windup.

-- If more than 20% of your company is owned by an overseas person/entity, and you are defined as ‘large (ie your assets are over 60million OR revenue is 30million), you will need an audit.
+- If more than 25% of your company is owned by an overseas person/entity, and you are defined as ‘large (ie your assets are over 60million OR revenue is 30million), you will need an audit.
 This can be a significant and largely useless cost on a business.

-- If a company has more than 10 shareholders then you will need to prepare accounts under International Financial Reporting Standards (IFRS) if you don’t opt out in time.
-IFRS is not something you want to deal with in a small privately owned company as it costs a minimum of $5,000 extra so beware when taking on new investors.
+- If a company has more than 10 shareholders, you could be required to prepare accounts under International Financial Reporting Standards (IFRS) if you don’t opt out in time.
+IFRS is not something you want to deal with in a small privately owned company as the cost is significant, so beware when taking on new investors.